onewelcome/identity-cloud-documentation/docs/products/access/topics/integration-extension/hooks/customize-token/customize-token-hook.md

 # Customize Token Web Hook

 The customize token web hook is meant allow access control manipulation.
-For security reasons, access escalation is not allowed and the implementor can only reduce the scopes that are associated with the resulting tokens.
+The hook allows reducing scopes that are associated with the grant that gets created as part of the flow in which it gets executed.

+To get a better understanding please consider a scenario where the scopes are used to represent active subscriptions.
+Their validity changes over time therefore we want to give implementors possibility to actively validate and reduce ones that are not available for the given user/client at a given moment.

 ## Web Hook specification